 Rated #7 of 9 campgrounds in Joshua Tree National Park on TripAdvisor

-This small 18 site campground is recommended for tent camping, but some spots will accommodate RVs.
-Complete with picnic tables, fire rings, and pit toilets, Belle Campground is perfect for those looking for a more remote and rugged camping experience that provides wonderful stargazing opportunities.
-Note that this campground does not provide potable water, so remember to bring more than enough of your own.
+This small 18-site campground is best for tent campers, though some spots will accommodate RVs.
+Complete with picnic tables, fire rings, and pit toilets, Belle Campground is perfect for a more remote and rugged camping experience with excellent stargazing opportunities.
+The campground does not provide potable water, so remember to bring more than enough of your own.
+Belle Campground does not offer ADA-accessible campsites.

-Reservations: First-Come, First-Served; Closed June through August for summer.
+Reservations: First-Come, First-Served; Typically closed from June to August for summer.

 Rates: $15 per site per night.
 Learn more here.